aaronsaray/aaronsaray.com/_posts/2016-08-16-php-templating-languages-indicate-a-problem-elsewhere.md

 ```
 {% endraw %}

 This is a super easy way of using the HTML escaping strategy in Twig.
 But I'd argue against this reason of doing things because - well - because of reason number one.
-If the consensus is that designers or front-end people don't have the necessary skillset to use PHP as their template language, you're assuming that they do have the skillset or will remember to escape all user input (boy - that sounds very programmery to me).
+If the consensus is that designers or front-end people don't have the necessary skill-set to use PHP as their template language, you're assuming that they do have the skill-set or will remember to escape all user input (boy - that sounds very programmery to me).
 As a matter of fact, even disciplined back-end programmers forget or overlook proper escaping from time to time. :)

 **Some other argument**
 Yup - there are a lot more arguments - and I don't need to get into the details.